Christian Bethancourt Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10.5 strikeouts per nine innings compiled by the White Sox pitching staff paces MLB.
+- The 10 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in MLB.

-- The White Sox have a 5.48 team ERA that ranks 28th among all MLB pitching staffs.
+- The White Sox have the 29th-ranked team ERA across all league pitching staffs (5.62).

-- The White Sox will send Giolito (1-1) to the mound to make his fifth start of the season.
-He is 1-1 with a 4.29 ERA and 23 strikeouts in 21 2/3 innings pitched.
+- Cease gets the start for the White Sox, his sixth of the season.
+He is 2-0 with a 2.73 ERA and 34 strikeouts through 26 1/3 innings pitched.

-- The right-hander last appeared on Tuesday against the Philadelphia Phillies, when he went six scoreless innings without surrendering a hit.
+- The right-hander's most recent appearance was on Saturday against the Tampa Bay Rays, when he tossed four innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.